welbesw/iBeaconExamples/README.md

 iBeaconExamples
 ===============

 These two projects are simple illustrations of how to incorporate iBeacon into an app.
+You can find a more in depth discussion of the projects on the [iBeacon Primer](https://github.com/welbesw/iBeaconExamples.git) on [My UIViews](http://www.myuiviews.com).

 ##Beacon Broadcaster